stevekinney/tailwind-workshop/src/content/object-position.md

 ```

 Here, `object-cover` ensures that the image covers the entire container while maintaining its aspect ratio. `object-center` then centers the image within that space.

-Understanding `object-position` allows you to fine-tune how media content fits and aligns within their containers, making your layouts more precise and visually appealing.